zrajm/fix.sh/README.md

 Fix.sh
 ======
-Fix.sh is a small prototype implementation of [Fix], implemented in [DASH].
+Fix.sh is a small prototype implementation of [Fix], written in [DASH].
 I use it to play around with Fix features, and to create a end-to-end tests.
-In the end it'll probably a smaller/slower clone of Fix.
+In the end it'll probably become a smaller/slower clone of Fix.

-It is in no way complete, in fact it does not even have command line options parsing (yet).
-Options are instead set using environment variables.
+Fix.sh is in no way complete, in fact it does not even have command line options parsing (options are currently set using environment variables).

 Fix